Chelsea-Dover/front-end-101/CSS/images_colors.md

 ### PNG24

 PNG24 (the “24” stands for 24-bit, though in reality it stores up to 64 bits of information per pixel in certain configurations) provides full-color and lossless compression.
-Its main downside is large filesizes.
+Its main downside is large file sizes.

 _Note: This isn’t as much of a concern these days, but versions 4 through 8 of Internet Explorer had a [variety of problems](https://en.wikipedia.org/wiki/Portable_Network_Graphics#Web_browser_support_for_PNG) correctly rendering PNGs._